Filip-Balun/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 ## Setting up our chat

-To set up our chat we will follow the [Getting Started](https://talkjs.com/docs/Getting_Started/) instructions in the Docs.
+To set up our chat, we will follow the [Getting Started](https://talkjs.com/docs/Getting_Started/) guide from the Docs.
 This gives us a working inbox which we can then customize.
-Remember to use your TalkJS **appId**, this is found in the [dashboard](https://talkjs.com/dashboard).
-Without the TalkJS **appId** the chat will not load.
+Remember to use your TalkJS **appId** you can find in the [dashboard](https://talkjs.com/dashboard).
+Without the **appId** the chat will not load.

-### Overview
-If you are new to TalkJS this section quickly goes over what we've done so far.

 First we embed the script for the TalkJS API in our app.
 This loads the TalkJS API from the CDN.
 We also specify a div where the chatbox will be rendered once it's fetched from the CDN.